UT-SE-Research/iDFlakies/scripts/README.md

 where `<DETECTOR_TYPE>` may be one of:

-- `flaky`: The original order detector; runs the original order many times.
+- `original`: The original order detector; runs the original order many times.
 - `random`: From running orders which shuffle both the test class and the test method order (but never test methods between test classes).
 - `random-class`: From running orders which shuffled **only** the test class order.
 - `reverse`: From reversing both the test class and test method order.